 ~ Keep it PG-13 unless you're in an 18+ area (such as a panel).

 ~ Anything that is illegal outside the convention is illegal inside the convention.

-~ Don't do anything that risks the safety of yourself or other attendees.
+~ Don't do anything that risks the safety of yourself or others.

 ~ Don't deface any hotel, convention center, or convention property.
 Anyone found to be responsible for defacing hotel, convention center, or convention property will be billed for the resulting damage and may be prosecuted for vandalism.

-~ Only service animals are allowed to accompany human attendees.
+~ Service animals are the only animals allowed to accompany attendees.